Skip to content

 How much rest do I need after the surgery?

-The rest time varies according to the procedure.
-In general, I recommend relative rest for 7 to 14 days, during which you should avoid physical exertion, sun exposure, and activities that raise blood pressure.
-Light daily activities can be gradually resumed.
-Intense physical activities are usually allowed between 4 and 6 weeks.
-I provide all postoperative guidelines in writing at the time of discharge and closely monitor your recovery during regular follow-ups.
-Please also consult my post-surgical recovery page.
+Recovery time varies depending on the procedure.
+In general, I recommend light rest for 7 to 14 days, during which you should avoid strenuous activity, sun exposure, and anything that significantly raises blood pressure.
+Normal daily activities can be resumed gradually.
+Vigorous exercise is usually allowed after 4 to 6 weeks.
+I provide detailed post-operative instructions in writing at discharge and closely monitor your recovery during regular follow-up appointments.
+Please also see my post-surgical recovery page.

 If your question was not answered here, please contact me directly.
-I will be happy to clarify any doubts in person.
-To learn more about each procedure, visit the specific pages or contact the Zamarian Clinic and schedule your consultation.
+I will be happy to answer your questions in person.
+To learn more about each procedure, visit the specific pages, read testimonials from my patients, or browse the before and after gallery.
+You can also review the pre-surgical preparation guide, learn about my background and training, or schedule a first appointment or online consultation.
+You can also contact the Zamarian Clinic directly.

 Dr. Walter Zamarian Jr.